amesoudi/amesoudi.github.io/content/publication/whiten-cultural-2016/index.md

 authors:
 - Andrew Whiten
 - Christine A Caldwell
-- Alex Mesoudi
+- admin
 date: '2016-04-01'
 publishDate: '2024-11-22T08:25:18.032832Z'
 publication_types:
 - article-journal
-publication: '*Current Opinion in Psychology*'
+publication: '*Current Opinion in Psychology 8*, 15-21'
 doi: 10.1016/j.copsyc.2015.09.002
 abstract: Recent years have seen an enormous expansion and progress in studies of the cultural diffusion processes through which behaviour patterns, ideas and artifacts